spotted-fit/app/README.md

 - Environment variable name: `BASE_URL`
 - This is configured in the build.gradle.kts file using BuildKonfig

+#### GitHub Actions Configuration
+For GitHub Actions workflow, the `BASE_URL` can be set in two ways:
+- As a GitHub Variable (recommended): Set a repository or organization variable named `BASE_URL`
+- As a GitHub Secret (legacy): Set a repository or organization secret named `BASE_URL`

+If both are set, the GitHub Variable takes precedence.
+This allows for more flexibility and visibility in your CI/CD pipeline.

 ## 🐳 Docker for WASM

 ### Prerequisites